davidpirogov/toon-llm/README.md

 ### 🛠️ Configuration

-PyToon provides flexible configuration options to customize the encoding format.
+TOON LLM provides flexible configuration options to customize the encoding format.

 Read about them in the [Specification](./specification/README.md#configuration-options) and the [API Documentation](./docs/IMPLEMENTATION.md#configuration-options).